Local Travel Experts

 We will pick you up from the hotel according to the departure of your flight.
 Make your way home with a lot of impressions and hopefully already thinking when you will return to Spain.

-Optionally, we are happy to include the following activities into your program:
+Optionally, we are happy to include the following activities in your program:

-• The inside of Sagrada Familia with VIP-Entrance: Explore Gaudi’s masterpiece with your own guide and no queuing – 19€ per person.
+- The inside of Sagrada Familia with VIP-Entrance: Explore Gaudi’s masterpiece with your guide and no queuing – 19€ per person.

-• Real Madrid’s Bernabeu stadium & museum: Visit the stadium & its museum and experience history & present of the world’s most successful football club of the last century. – 20€ per person
+- Real Madrid’s Bernabeu stadium & museum: Visit the stadium & its museum and experience the history & present of the world’s most successful football club of the last century. – 20€ per person

-• Andalusian Flamenco show: Experience the fantastic spectacle in a typical palace in the centre of Barcelona.
+- Andalusian Flamenco shows: Experience the fantastic spectacle in a typical palace in the center of Barcelona.
 Having its roots in Andalucia in the south of Spain, Flamenco nowadays is popular throughout the whole country.
 Combine it with a Paella Menu and the typical drink of Sangria while sitting at a table on the ground floor next to the stage. – 45€ per person for the basic show or 60€ for the longer show including a delicious Paella menu.